jazzij/powertoken/README.md

 researchers at the University of Minnesota.

 ### Brief Intro
-This project uses the Fitbit Web API and the WeConnect (in alpha) API to transform data collected on social interactions into a wearable progress display.
+This project uses the Fitbit Web API and the WEconnect (in alpha) API to transform data collected on social interactions into a wearable progress display.
 This project enables us to study new forms of technology for supporting and enhancing people's recovery experience.